Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 They cooked up a pot of stew.
 It was a combination of goat milk, eggs, and some of the dried fish they had brought.
 When the stew in the pot was done, they took turns and filled their bowls with some of it.

 Ljörn returned to his seat, his hand with a bowl of the stew.
+He was hungry for a meal that wasn't dried salted fish, even though he knew the stew had the fish he ate on the boat.

 "Finally, food that isn't fish!"
 Alfrir said, sitting on his box with his bowl.
 "Smells fine too, don't you think?"

-Ljörn wasn't satisfied.
+Ljörn wasn't as satisfied as his brother.
 He was looking into his.
 The stew was milky white with a bit of yellow from the yolk.
-"There's still fish in the bowl," he said.
+"There's still fish in the bowl," he muttered.

 "Yes, but this one's got eggs," Alfrir said.

-Ljörn was still going to taste fish.
-At least the meal wasn't just dried, salted fish.

-Hjalvir stood up, walking to the end of the hearth.
-He raised his bowl and bellowed, "Friends!
-Hear me dearly!
-Before we start, I must speak!"
+Then Hjalvir stood up, walking to the end of the hearth.
+He raised his bowl and bellowed, "Friends, before we start our dinner, hear me dearly!"

 Ljörn looked at Hjalvir.
 He hadn't started eating, but wasn't expecting there to be an announcement.

 Once everyone turned their heads to Hjalvir, he continued, "Far from Iceland we have sailed!
 Even now we have not our tools, but soldiers of Randúlfr we are no more! Þórr has seen our struggle, and given this warm soup we have been, now we can relish in it!"

-Ljörn found his spoon, and Alfrir too.
-The stew was indeed warm, and tasted not like cod.
-He ate his stew, and soon finished it.

----
+There was a cheer, and they began.
+It was warm and tasted different, and the chunks of fish were at the bottom.
+Ljörn quickly ate it all.

+Once all the throng were all finished, the room quieted down again.
+Bowls were put away, and Ljörn also put his back into his box.

 Sága continued her tale of Jóki.
 Ljörn forced himself to listen through it, no matter how repulsive he felt.
+He wasn't the type to get caught up in tales like these, but for some reason, he couldn't calm down.
+As the story continued, he found himself increasingly paranoid.
+The silence outside was killing him.

 As the story continued, Ljörn found himself increasingly paranoid.
 The silence outside was killing him.